philc/book-notes/business/zero to one - peter thiel.md

 * In a static market, monopolies collect rent at the expense of consumers.
 But in the real world they are innovating and creating new markets.
 * "The history of progress is a history of better monopoly businesses replacing incumbents."
-* "In the real world outside economic theory, every business is successful exactly to the extent that it does something others cannot."
+* "Every business is successful exactly to the extent that it does something others cannot."
 * "All happy companies are different: each one earns a monopoly by solving a unique problem.
 All failed companies are the same: they failed to escape competition."